-Best Questions to Ask in a Job Interview
+Best Questions to Ask the Hiring Manager in a Job Interview

 It's your turn!
 As your job interview comes to a close, one of the final questions you may be asked is, "What can I answer for you?" or "Do you have any questions for me?"
 Your interviewer will expect you to have some inquiries.
 Not asking any questions could make you seem unprepared or disinterested, so take the time to have some questions of your own ready to ask the hiring manager.

 Responding with very specific questions will allow you to impress your potential employer with your knowledge and interest in the industry while also determining if this is the right job for you.